MarioRicalde/SCSS.tmbundle/README.markdown

 ## Error loading syntax file?

-If your getting this error ([screenshot](http://d.pr/RSdi)), follow these steps to clear the syntax cache:
+If you're getting this error ([screenshot](http://d.pr/RSdi)), follow these steps to clear the syntax cache:

 1. **Open** a .scss file
 2. In the **View** menu → **Syntax** → **CSS**